 Digital Transformation Stories: How JetBlue and Marriott Advance Travel Experience

-With only 10 percent of the 444 companies surveyed by The Economist identifying themselves as fully digital, business transformation will remain a top priority across all domains in the near future.
+With 87 percent of senior business leaders saying digitalization is a company priority, only 40 percent of organizations have brought their digital initiatives to scale, says Gartner.
 This article will focus on the challenges global travel providers must face when implementing future-proof strategy for the digital age.

 How can airlines, travel agencies, and hotels use modern technologies to increase their competitiveness and revenue?
 Let’s take a closer look at opportunities in the travel and hospitality sector provided by digitization.